An American in Paris: Preservation status

 On September 22, 2013, it was announced that a musicological critical edition of the full orchestral score would be eventually released.
 The Gershwin family, working in conjunction with the Library of Congress and the University of Michigan, were working to make scores available to the public that represent Gershwin's true intent.
 It was unknown whether the critical score would include the four minutes of material Gershwin later deleted from the work (such as the restatement of the blues theme after the faster 12 bar blues section), or if the score would document changes in the orchestration during Gershwin's composition process.

 The score to An American in Paris was scheduled to be issued first in a series of scores to be released.
 The entire project was expected to take 30 to 40 years to complete, but An American in Paris was planned to be an early volume in the series.

 Two urtext editions of the work were published by the German publisher B-Note Music in 2015.
 The changes made by Campbell-Watson were withdrawn in both editions.
 In the extended urtext, 120 bars of music were re-integrated.
 Conductor Walter Damrosch had cut them shortly before the first performance.

 On September 9, 2017, The Cincinnati Symphony Orchestra gave the world premiere of the long-awaited critical edition of the piece prepared by Mark Clague, director of the Gershwin initiative at the University of Michigan.
 This performance was of the original 1928 orchestration.

 As of August 2025, the authorized critical edition of An American in Paris edited by Mark Clague has now been published by Schott Music.
 It appears in two-volumes.
 Volume 1A presents the “Final” Edition which represents the ending state of George Gershwin’s handwritten score as prepared for the February 4, 1929 recording sessions with the “Victor Orchestra” as supervised by the composer.
 Five cuts were made in part to allow the music to fit on four sides of two 78-rpm discs.
 A second “Uncut” Edition of the score (Vol. 1B) represents George Gershwin’s handwritten score as labeled “completed” by the composer on Nov.
 18, 1928 and presented to conductor Walter Damrosch for the work’s New York Philharmonic premiere.
 Compared to Volume 1A, Volume 1B contains an additional 112 measures or some 3.5 minutes of music that are not present in the 1929 recording.
-Both editions were been recorded by the Cincinnati Symphony in 2019 on the album Transatlantic and were nominated for a Grammy Award.
+Both editions were recorded by the Cincinnati Symphony in 2019 on the album Transatlantic and were nominated for a Grammy Award.